illeontev/hyperskill_hangman/README.md

 # hyperskill_hangman
-Simple game where you should guess the words.
+Simple game where you should guess the words by letters.